Does Sport need Decision Making Coaches or Players?

 I’m finding so much more ENJOYMENT and LEARNING for players, and less STRESS and PRESSURE on us as Coaches.

-Best of all, we can be confident in putting the decisions where they need to be learnt, by the players.
+Best of all, we can be confident in putting the decisions where they need to be, with the players.

 We can be proud that we are no longer the Decision Makers but Decision Facilitators.